istatkovs/csvconverter/README.md

 # csvconverter
-A converter script from csv to json or xml based on the builder design pattern
+A converter script from csv to json based on the builder design pattern.